mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 most servants are content to be part of a successful and prosperous herd.

-Servant-caste K’kree have only two specialist areas: Service, which represents supporting tasks such as farming and vehicle maintenance as well as direct service to a higher-caste family, and Warrior.
+Servant-caste K'kree have only two specialist areas: Service, which represents supporting tasks such as farming and vehicle maintenance as well as direct service to a higher-caste family, and Warrior.
-Servant-caste K’kree exist to support the herd and die for it if necessary.
+Servant-caste K'kree exist to support the herd and die for it if necessary.

 Qualification: SOC 1–6